 #51.
 The second highest cliffs in Europe

 Craoghaun Cliffs on Achill Island are the second highest cliffs in Europe.
-The breathtaking cliffs rise 688 metres above the Atlantic Ocean.
+The breathtaking cliffs rise 688 meters above the Atlantic Ocean.

 #52.
 The world’s most extensive Stone Age site